Shob3r/MissionMonkeyCapstoneLogs/Lore/What happens at the end of the game.md

-lol i ain't spoiling my own game ideas
+lol i ain't spoiling the end of my game for the whole world to see